valonhaliti/htable/README.md

 After this you see the executables in the current directory.

-You can run the server: `./htserver 1000` where 1000 is the hash table size, then `./htclient` (which for the momemnt it does some example requests inside).
+You can run the server: `./htserver 1000` where 1000 is the hash table size, then `./htclient` (which is going to do some example requests inside).